moonbitlang/moonbit-docs/next/toolchain/moon/package.md

   }
   ```

-- The `import-memory` option is used to specify the linear memory imported by the `wasm` module.
+- The `import-memory` option is used to specify the linear memory imported by the Wasm module.

-  For example, the following configuration specifies that the linear memory imported by the `wasm` module is the `memory` variable from the `env` module.
+  For example, the following configuration specifies that the linear memory imported by the Wasm module is the `memory` variable from the `env` module.

   ```json
   {